-Examples of direct mail include envelopes, postcards, poly-mailers, catalogues, brochures and coupons.
+Examples of creative direct mail marketing ideas include envelopes, postcards, poly-mailers, catalogs, brochures, and coupons.

-Direct mail also includes packages like gift boxes, promotional items and product samplers.
+Direct mail marketing examples include packages like gift boxes, promotional items, and product samplers.
 The goal of direct mail is to give consumers a tangible experience with your brand.
 You’ll also gain exposure, build rapport and give customers more confidence in their purchase.

 Did you know?